jeffpepitoybanez-arch/portfolio/README.md

       </div>
       <div class="big-cta-card reveal-right">
         <div class="cta-card-title">Ready to <em>get started?</em><br/>Let's talk strategy.</div>
-        <p class="cta-card-sub">Book a free discovery call and let's map out how I can help you grow.
-No pressure, just a conversation about your goals and how digital marketing can get you there.</p>
+        <p class="cta-card-sub">Book a free discovery call and let's map out how a full-stack VA — armed with an Information Systems background, GoHighLevel expertise, and automation across Make, Zapier, and Pabbly — can help you grow.
+No pressure, just a conversation about your goals and how the right systems can get you there.</p>
         <div class="cta-card-btns">
           <a href="https://calendar.app.google/K3TY9nAVZfSbxWXv6" target="_blank" class="btn btn-primary">
             Book A Free Call